roman-milk/roman-milk.github.io/church-on-state.md

+===

- ****** Church on State ****** byTheTalkMan© Paula snuck out of the church early in the morning.
+Paula snuck out of the church early in the morning.
 She returned home to find fallen branches in the driveway.
 There was no car in the driveway, but if there was, it would not be able to pass the fallen pieces of wood.
 Adam was clearly not here, so she went to the campaign headquarters next.
 No sign of Adam there either.
 She could not help but look through the drawers again, and she was shocked to find no sign of the pictures she had seen the day before.
 Had she gone crazy?

  Her last hope was to go talk to Catherine.
 Maybe she knew where Adam was.